crumion/ComputerVisionProject/Part 2 Deliverables.md

 ## Preliminary Results
 <img width="600" alt="perturbations_graph" src="https://user-images.githubusercontent.com/30506411/137355770-3873f5a2-1cc1-4f83-a046-dca35aa28c76.png">

 This graph shows how the model's confidence scores changes at different epsilon levels.
-Perhaps the most intriguing part is the model gets more confidence with its incorrect classifications.
+Perhaps the most intriguing part is the model gets more "confident" with its incorrect classifications.
 Ultimately, this graphic shows that the confidence scores are not a reliable metric.

 ## Grad-CAM Example